Copy, move, sync files on schedule, like every minute, or every sunday at 02:00. Copy as many times per day you need.

 For example, your scheduled nightly file upload should always transfer exactly 5 files.
 Transfer result verification lets you do that, check that exactly 5 files were successfully transferred, and it not, send you a notification email about this error.
 You can define rules for total number and total size of files transferred.

 The folders being synchronized or transferred can be local folders or reside at a network share (UNC filenames and paths are supported).
-The other side of the sync set can reside on any common FTP, FTP/S, or SFTP/SSH2 server.
-BatchSync Secure uses standardized FTP/FTPS/SFTP protocol commands, so it does not rely on any server side extensions or non-standard features.
+The other side of the sync set can reside on any common FTP, FTP/S, or SSH server.
+BatchSync Secure uses standardized FTP/FTPS/SSH(SFTP) protocol commands, so it does not rely on any server side extensions or non-standard features.

-FTP/S is a secure and encrypted version of plain text FTP.
-FTP/S creates an encrypted tunnel over the internet, securing usernames, passwords, and all data.
-FTP/S file transfers are encrypted with strong encryption ciphers like 256-bit AES, 128-bit AES, RC4, and Triple-DES.
+FTP/S file transfers are encrypted with strong encryption ciphers like 128-bit and 256-bit AES.
 BatchSync supports both implicit and explicit FTP/S connection methods.

-SFTP is a file transfer subsystem of an SSH2 server.
+SFTP is a file transfer subsystem of an SSH server.
 In this setup,

-BatchSync is an SFTP client and makes a connection to the SSH2 server
+BatchSync is an SSH client and makes a connection to the SSH server

 in a secure manner.
-The SFTP protocol encrypts usernames, passwords,
+The SSH protocol encrypts usernames, passwords,

 and all data with 256-bit AES, Blowfish, or 3DES ciphers.
 The 256-bit